 - Chop half of the onion (small chop), half of the bell pepper (small chop), all of the celery (small chop), fresh thyme, plus the bread (medium cut); into a large mixing bowl.

-- Using a food processor or blender ( a blender might need a splash of chicken stock to get going) Add the remaining half of onion and bell pepper, plus 5 garlic cloves, 3 sage leaves, carrot and blend together.
+- Using a food processor or blender ( a blender might need a splash of chicken stock to get going) Add the remaining half of onion and bell pepper, plus 5 garlic cloves, 3 sage leaves, carrots, and blend together.
 Do not puree all the way, try to keep some good texture.
 Add the mixture from the food processor into a large mixing bowl.

 - Add salt and pepper, plus Creole season or Cayenne pepper.